Observational and Thermodynamic aspects of one-dimensional Dark Energy EoS parametrization models: Observational data, cosmological model framework, and statistical methodology

-\textbf{(c) Cosmic chronometers:} Direct measurements of the Hubble parameter $H(z)$ are included using the cosmic chronometer method \cite{Gadbail:2024rpp}, which exploits the differential age evolution of passively evolving galaxies.
-The dataset consists of 32 $H(z)$ measurements \cite{Gaztanaga:2008xz,Oka:2013cba} spanning the redshift range $0.07<z<2.36$ and provides an independent probe of the expansion rate that does not rely on any cosmological distance ladder.
+\textbf{(c) Cosmic chronometers:} Direct measurements of the Hubble parameter $H(z)$ are incorporated using the cosmic chronometer method \cite{Gadbail:2024rpp}, which exploits the differential age evolution of passively evolving galaxies.
+The dataset consists of 32 independent measurements \cite{Gaztanaga:2008xz,Oka:2013cba} covering the redshift range $0.07<z<2.36$ and provides a direct probe of the background expansion rate independent of any cosmological distance ladder.

+\textbf{(d) Growth-rate data:} To constrain the evolution of matter perturbations, we additionally include measurements of the growth-rate observable $f\sigma_8(z)$ obtained from DESI-DR2 and additional non-overlapping redshift-space distortion datasets \cite{Sagredo:2018ahx,DESI:2024jxi}.
+The compilation consists of 10 independent measurements spanning the range $0.02<z<1.944$ and provides a direct probe of the growth history of large--scale structures in the late--time Universe.